-Additionally the Straumann® X-ray template (150.215) is used for comparison and can be used for both types of Straumann® PURE Ceramic Implants.
+Additionally the Straumann® X-ray template (150.215) is used for comparison.

 The X-ray template also assists the user in selecting the suitable length.
 Similar to the distortions that occur in X-rays, the implant dimensions are shown on the individual templates with the corresponding distortion factors (1:1 to 1.7:1).
 Determining each magnification factor or scale is facilitated by showing the X-ray reference sphere on the template (next to the scale reference).